playframework/playframework/documentation/manual/detailledTopics/production/ProductionConfiguration.md

 ### Using `-Dconfig.resource`

 It will search for an alternative configuration file in the application classpath (you usually provide these alternative configuration files into your application `conf/` directory before packaging).
-Play will look into `conf/` so you don't have to add `conf/`.

 ```
 $ start -Dconfig.resource=prod.conf